Preamble

 Arguments/Parameters:

---i-decontam-scores: this is the output obj from decontam-identify and is defined as a Collection[FeatureData[DecontamScore]]
+--i-decontam-scores: This is the output object from decontam-identify and is defined as a Collection[FeatureData[DecontamScore]]

 --p-weighted / --p-no-weighted: These are the two options which explicitly indicate whether to weigh the histogram in the .qzv file by the read abundance. --p-wegihted indicates that the histogram will be weighted while --p-no-weighted will produce a histogram of the features instead of reads at each decontam score bin.